-Use any spare time to read through the whole exam again and check for any spelling or grammar errors and whether what you've written makes sense or whether it needs clarification/rewording?
+Use any spare time to read through your answer paper, checking for spelling or grammar errors and whether anything needs clarification or rewording.

 In the case of calculations, check your working again and make sure it matches your written answer.

 Lastly, help the examiner by cleaning up your paper - make it easy for him/her to navigate by crossing out mistakes and highlighting your final answers.

-For more advice and articles from Justin Craig Education on how to achieve exam success, please visit www.justincraig.ac.uk or call us on 01727 236135.
+For more advice and articles from Justin Craig Education on how to achieve exam success, please visit www.justincraig.ac.uk or call us on 01727 744340